HelmerDenDekker/HelmerDenDekker.github.io/docs/howto/integrationtestingdotnet.md

-# Integration testing in .NET
+# How to quickly integration test in .NET
 *5-10-2023*

-## API endpoint check

 I just saw this easy integration testing in .NET 6 on youtube and was like: 'WOW!
 I want to try this out!'
 So I created a quick example and played around with it.

-It revolves around this example by microsoft.
+## Testing an API endpoint

+It revolves around an example by microsoft, simply testing an API endpoint.
+The pattern itself is much more powerful, but I am presenting an easy case here.

 First add the next line to your <code>Program.cs</code>: